SleepDaemon/css-snippets/README.md

 # css-snippets
 ## Main Snippets
 Makes many changes and has most minor bugs/issues.
-Also seems to be more resource intensive, which is why I made a light version that has less changes and uses less system resources.
+Also seems to be more resource intensive.

 ## Light Snippets
 Minimal/QoL changes with couple minor bugs/issues, doesn't use much resources.

+## Feather Snippet
+Pretty much just QoL stuff like rounded context menu, no nitro promos, no gift button, aligned chatbox, and chatbox drawer.
+No extra resources are used.